torvalds/linux/Documentation/virt/kvm/api.rst

 Used on x86 systems.
-When the VM capability KVM_CAP_X86_USER_SPACE_MSR is enabled, MSR accesses to registers that would invoke a #GP by KVM kernel code will instead trigger a KVM_EXIT_X86_RDMSR exit for reads and KVM_EXIT_X86_WRMSR exit for writes.
+When the VM capability KVM_CAP_X86_USER_SPACE_MSR is enabled, MSR accesses to registers that would invoke a #GP by KVM kernel code may instead trigger a KVM_EXIT_X86_RDMSR exit for reads and KVM_EXIT_X86_WRMSR exit for writes.

-The "reason" field specifies why the MSR trap occurred.
-User space will only receive MSR exit traps when a particular reason was requested during through ENABLE_CAP.
+The "reason" field specifies why the MSR interception occurred.
+Userspace will only receive MSR exits when a particular reason was requested during through ENABLE_CAP.
 Currently valid exit reasons are:

 	KVM_MSR_EXIT_REASON_UNKNOWN - access to MSR that is unknown to KVM KVM_MSR_EXIT_REASON_INVAL - access to invalid MSRs or reserved bits KVM_MSR_EXIT_REASON_FILTER - access blocked by KVM_X86_SET_MSR_FILTER

-For KVM_EXIT_X86_RDMSR, the "index" field tells user space which MSR the guest wants to read.
-To respond to this request with a successful read, user space writes the respective data into the "data" field and must continue guest execution to ensure the read data is transferred into guest register state.
+For KVM_EXIT_X86_RDMSR, the "index" field tells userspace which MSR the guest wants to read.
+To respond to this request with a successful read, userspace writes the respective data into the "data" field and must continue guest execution to ensure the read data is transferred into guest register state.

-If the RDMSR request was unsuccessful, user space indicates that with a "1" in the "error" field.
+If the RDMSR request was unsuccessful, userspace indicates that with a "1" in the "error" field.
 This will inject a #GP into the guest when the VCPU is executed again.

-For KVM_EXIT_X86_WRMSR, the "index" field tells user space which MSR the guest wants to write.
-Once finished processing the event, user space must continue vCPU execution.
-If the MSR write was unsuccessful, user space also sets the "error" field to "1".
+For KVM_EXIT_X86_WRMSR, the "index" field tells userspace which MSR the guest wants to write.
+Once finished processing the event, userspace must continue vCPU execution.
+If the MSR write was unsuccessful, userspace also sets the "error" field to "1".

 See KVM_X86_SET_MSR_FILTER for details on the interaction with MSR filtering.